brucou/-rxcc-state/README.md

 states describing the system under study.

-A [state transducer](https://en.wikipedia.org/wiki/Finite-state_transducer) is a state machine, which in addition to accepting inputs, and modifying its state accordingly, also generate outputs.
+A [state transducer](https://en.wikipedia.org/wiki/Finite-state_transducer) is a state machine, which in addition to accepting inputs, and modifying its state accordingly, may also generate outputs.

 We propose here a library dealing with extended hierarchical state transducers, i.e. a state machine